Suncoast Disaster Recovery Fund

 Response to immediate need: Season of Sharing

-Of course, a disaster like Ian also requires immediate response.
-Many people have endured damage to their homes and faced disruptions in work, which has forced them to navigate the double-crisis of unanticipated expenses coupled with diminished income.
-Our region has experienced a seismic uptick in those needing help with basic living expenses, such as rent or mortgage, utilities, transportation, and child care.
+Of course, disasters can upend lives in ways that require immediate response.
+For many, damage to homes and vehicles or disruptions from work forces them to navigate the double-crisis of unanticipated expenses coupled with diminished income.
+This historic hurricane season, with Hurricanes Debby, Helene and Milton ravaging the region, has sparked a seismic uptick in those needing help with basic living expenses, such as rent or mortgage, utilities, transportation, and child care.

 The Suncoast Disaster Recovery Fund was created in partnership with The Patterson Foundation, which seeded the fund with $500,000 and offered matching gifts up to $750,000, which was quickly fulfilled and inspired other matching gifts for a total of $1.25 million.
 Learn more about The Patterson Foundation